SOM-Research/DataDoc-Analyzer/README.md

  ### API

- The API imitates the behaivour of the tabs of the web UI, but you also have an endpoints to retrieve all the dimensions at the same time.
-The swagger documentation of the API, that can be tried in-situ, is published together with the app.
-The server will start at port 8000 by default (if not occupied by other app of your system).
+ The API imitates the behavior of the tabs of the web UI, but, in addition, you also have an endpoint to retrieve all the dimensions at the same time.
+The API's swagger documentation, which can be tried in situ, is published with the api.
+The server will start at port 8000 by default (if not occupied by another app of your system).
 And the documentation will be found at http://127.0.0.1:8000/docs

 <div align="center" style="width:100%">